Geolocation challenge: A Swiss train

-A bit of important context:
+some important context:

-maia’s Swiss and politically locked within the borders of the country.
+maia’s swiss and politically locked within the borders of the country

-maia uses a Google Pixel phone, and the filename of its photo was
+the filename of its photo was

 PXL_20230917_012607611.jpg

-At least three sets of tracks separate maia and the train.
+at least three sets of tracks separate maia and the train

-The train is on the last track, with a wall behind it.
+the train is on the last track with a wall behind it

-A support pole is labeled with the maintenance code
+a support pole is labeled with the maintenance code

 261P

-The train has the text
+the train has the text

 RBDe 56